kaecius/cmis-jmeter-tool/README.md

 * Description

-  This is a Nuxeo CMIS benchmark using JMeter script.
+  This is a CMIS benchmark using JMeter script, is modified for create documents and folder in a specified path given by ``` build.properties or .jmx ```.

-  The test scenario is the following:

-  1. Creates a random folder at the root level
-  2. Creates 10 file documents with random contents using a french corpus
-  3. Performs a getChildren on the folder

-  This senario is running in loop for the specified duration.

 * Requirement